Chad McQueen

-Chadwick Steven McQueen (born December 28, 1960) is a former American actor, film producer, martial artist, and race-car driver.
-As an actor and producer, he was known for playing Dutch in The Karate Kid and The Karate Kid Part II.
-He is the only son of actor Steve McQueen.
+Chadwick Steven McQueen (December 28, 1960 – September 11, 2024) was an American actor, film producer, martial artist, and race car driver.
+He was the only son and last living child of actor Steve McQueen (1930–1980).

 Early life

 Chadwick Steven McQueen was born on December 28, 1960, in Los Angeles to actors Steve McQueen and Neile Adams.
-From an early age, McQueen was an avid enthusiast of automobiles, motorcycles, and racing, interests that he inherited from his father.
+From an early age, McQueen was an enthusiast of automobiles, motorcycles, and racing, interests that he inherited from his father.
 He began racing dirt bikes by age 9 and, in three years, went on to win his class in the World Mini Grand Prix.
-He quickly moved on to auto racing, winning his first race: the Mini Le Mans event, a children-only track created on the set of the 1971 film Le Mans, when McQueen was 10 years old.
+He moved on to auto racing, winning his first race: the Mini Le Mans event, a children-only track created on the set of the 1971 film Le Mans, when McQueen was 10 years old.
 Before filming was completed on that film, McQueen enjoyed racing at triple-digit speeds down the straights while seated in his father's lap at the wheel of a Porsche 917.
 At 12, he won his class at the World Mini Grand Prix.

 Acting career

-McQueen has worked as a film actor for some time, appearing as Dutch in The Karate Kid in 1984 and The Karate Kid Part II in 1986, Sean Thompson in Martial Law (with Cynthia Rothrock) in 1991 and many other roles including a role in the 1993 film New York Cop with Mira Sorvino and in the action films Red Line as Jim and Death Ring.
-He has also worked as a producer, winning a Telly Award for his documentary Filming at Speed.
-He has appeared on numerous television programs related to motorsports, including Hot Rod TV and Celebrity Rides.
-Attempts were made to arrange for him to reprise his role as the character Dutch in season two of the YouTube series Cobra Kai, but commitments to his company, McQueen Racing, added to the fact that McQueen is no longer interested in acting, prevented this.
+McQueen began his career as a film actor, playing the character Dutch in The Karate Kid and The Karate Kid Part II.
+His further acting work included main roles in direct-to-video action films including Martial Law, Death Ring, and Red Line.
+He also worked as a producer, winning a Telly Award for his documentary Filming at Speed.
+After his retirement from acting, McQueen appeared as himself on various television programs related to motorsports, including Hot Rod TV and Celebrity Rides.

+Attempts were made to arrange for him to reprise his role as Dutch in the series Cobra Kai, but commitments to his company, McQueen Racing, and problems with his racing injuries, prevented this.
+He almost appeared in the show's sixth season before backing out due to scheduling conflicts.